nextcloud/all-in-one/reverse-proxy.md

 # Reverse Proxy Documentation

 **Please note:** Publishing the AIO interface with a valid certificate to the public internet is **not** the goal of this documentation!
 Instead, the main goal is to publish Nextcloud with a valid certificate to the public internet which is **not** running inside the mastercontainer but in a different container!
-If you need a valid certificate for the AIO interface, see [point 4](#4-optional-get-a-valid-certificate-for-the-aio-interface).
+If you need a valid certificate for the AIO interface, see [point 5](#5-optional-get-a-valid-certificate-for-the-aio-interface).

 In order to run Nextcloud behind a reverse proxy, you need to specify the port that the Apache container shall use, add a specific config to your reverse proxy and modify the startup command a bit.
 All examples below will use port `11000` as example Apache port which will be exposed on the host.
 Modify it to your needings.

-**Attention** The process to run Nextcloud behind a reverse proxy consists of at least these 2 steps:
+**Attention** The process to run Nextcloud behind a reverse proxy consists of at least steps 1, 2 and 4:
 1. **Configure the reverse proxy!
 See [point 1](#1-add-this-to-your-reverse-proxy-config)**
 1. **Use the in this document provided startup command!
 See [point 2](#2-use-this-startup-command)**
-1. If the reverse proxy is installed on the same host, you should limit the apache container to only listen on localhost.
+1. Optional: If the reverse proxy is installed on the same host, you should limit the apache container to only listen on localhost.
 See [point 3](#3-if-the-reverse-proxy-is-installed-on-the-same-host-you-should-configure-the-apache-container-to-only-listen-on-localhost)
+1. **Open the AIO interface.
+See [point 4](#4-open-the-aio-interface)**
-- Optional: get a valid certificate for the AIO interface!
-See [point 4](#4-optional-get-a-valid-certificate-for-the-aio-interface)
+1. Optional: get a valid certificate for the AIO interface!
+See [point 5](#5-optional-get-a-valid-certificate-for-the-aio-interface)
-- How to debug things?
-See [point 5](#5-how-to-debug-things)
+1. How to debug things?
+See [point 6](#6-how-to-debug-things)

 ## 1. Add this to your reverse proxy config